fegonzalez7/rob_unal_clase4/README.md

 ## bashrc tricks

-Editing the bashrc means a great power but a huge responsability as well.
+Editing the bashrc means a great power but a huge responsibility as well.

 ![](https://i.redd.it/tcso5tdlzy631.png)